This guide covers:

 For the list of available options, see MongoDB Java driver API reference on WriteConcern.

-By default Monger will use WriteConcern/SAFE as write concern.
-We
+By default Monger will use WriteConcern/ACKNOWLEDGED

-applications: many applications use MongoDB because of the
+most applications: many applications use MongoDB because of the

 flexibility, not extreme write throughput requirements.
-Monger's

 In many applications, most operations are not performance-sensitive but a few are.
 Some kinds of data can be lost but some is absolutely cruicial to system/company operation.
 For those cases, MongoDB and Monger allow developers to trade some write throughput for safety (or vice versa) by specifying a different write concern value for individual operations: